TCF Financial Corporation: Controversies

-Violation of Bank Secrecy Act

-In January 2013, the Office of the Comptroller of the Currency assessed a $10 million fine on TCF for violating the Bank Secrecy Act for failure to file suspicious activity reports in a timely fashion.

 Racial discrimination lawsuit

 On January 21, 2020, an assistant manager at a TCF branch on Middlebelt Road in Livonia, Michigan, called police when Sauntore Thomas, an African-American account holder, attempted to deposit checks received as a settlement in a racial discrimination lawsuit.
 The branch manager was unable to validate the checks and claimed they were fraudulent.
 TCF also filed a police report for fraud against the customer despite verification from his attorney that the checks were genuine.
 Thomas filed a suit on January 22, 2020, seeking unspecified damages from the bank.
 On January 23, 2020, TCF issued an apology stating that local police should not have been involved; explaining that they take extra precautions involving large deposits and requests for cash.

 Sponsorship

 TCF was the naming rights sponsor of the stadium at the University of Minnesota, now called Huntington Bank Stadium.

 In February 2019, Chemical Financial acquired the naming rights to Cobo Center, which was renamed TCF Center in August 2019 and Huntington Place upon the merger with Huntington Bank.